uon-team/engine/README.md

 An implementation of Entity-Component-System.

-The World class provides the interface to manage entities, their components and the system used to update them.
+The World class provides the interface to manage entities, their components and the systems used to update them.

 ### Example:
 ```typescript